Battle of Soissons (1918): Background

-By the end of the Spring Offensive the German Army had occupied two vast salients on the Western Front.
+The resulting territorial gains resulted in the Germans occupying two vast salients on the Western Front.
 One salient was in the British sector between Arras on the Scarpe River and La Fère on the Oise River.
 The second was in the French sector from just west of Reims in the east to Noyon in the west and south to Château-Thierry.